RedPillAnalytics/checkmate-examples-archive/obi/README.md

 release 'obiee:obi-build:1.0.0'
 ```

 The DSL might be a bit confusing, because we are using Gradle's built-in dependency resolution functionality to resolve our OBI artifacts.
-Basically, we use a Gradle [configuration](https://docs.gradle.org/current/dsl/org.gradle.api.artifacts.Configuration.html) to declare dependencies on artifacts that we want Checkmate to pull down and unzip whenever we use one of the tasks in that build group.
+Basically, we use a Gradle [configuration](https://docs.gradle.org/current/dsl/org.gradle.api.artifacts.Configuration.html) to declare dependencies on artifacts that we want Checkmate to pull down whenever we use one of the tasks in that build group.
 We are declaring a particular distribution file... in this case, the **build** distribution, with a particular version.
 Notice for the **feature** build group, we simply have a plus sign (+): this signifies to Checkmate that we simply want to pull down the most recent distribution file.
 After you uncomment these two dependencies, pay attention to the new tasks that are enabled:

 ```bash
 ./gradlew obi:tasks